Doubly random polytopes: Approximation of the sphere

-And from this estimate and Markov's inequality the bound on the probability follows. \end{proof} The second piece of the argument is to establish how close to the origin the facets of $Q$ may be.
-The argument for this part proceeds in essentially two steps, the first is to show that $P^{\circ}$ for $P \sim P_1(d, m)$ has that all its facets have metric diameter $O((\log m/m)^{1/(d - 1)})$.
-Then we show that for $P^{\circ}$ on $n$ vertices and $Q \sim \B(P^{\circ}, p)$ every new facet has $O(\log m)$ vertices of $P^{\circ}$ above it.
-Now the distance from any point of the unit sphere above a hyperplane determining a new facet must be at most the length of the longest path from a point of $P^{\circ}$ above the hyperplane to a vertex of the new facets.
-Since every edge has length $O((\log m/m)^{1/(d - 1)})$ and any such path has length $O(\log m)$, the distance from the origin to the new facet may not be smaller than $1 - O([(\log m) (\log m/m)^{1/(d - 1)}]^2)$.
+The second piece of the argument is to establish how close to the origin the facets of $Q$ may be.
+The argument for this part proceeds in essentially two steps, the first is to show that $P^{\circ}$ for $P \sim P_1(d, m)$ has that all its facets have metric diameter $O((\log m/m)^{1/(d - 1)})$ with high probability.
+Then we show that conditioned on this metric diameter bound for $P^{\circ}$, with high probability $Q \sim \B(P^{\circ}, p)$ has that every new facet has $O(\log m)$ vertices of $P^{\circ}$ above it.
+When this holds, the distance from any point of the unit sphere above a hyperplane determining a new facet to that facet must be at most the length of a longest path from a point of $P^{\circ}$ above the hyperplane to a vertex of the new facet.
+Since every edge has Euclidean length $O((\log m/m)^{1/(d - 1)})$ and any such path has $O(\log m)$ edges, the distance from the origin to the new facet may not be smaller than $1 - O([(\log m) (\log m/m)^{1/(d - 1)}]^2)$.
 This argument is made precise by the following series of claims.

 In the first claim we deal with the diameter of a facet.
 For polytope diameter has a few different meanings, here we mean the metric diameter; i.e. For a polytope $P$ we use ``diameter" to mean the supremum distance under the Euclidean metric between any two points of $P$.